xlsrln/cat/site/rules.md

 - No signups: everyone who submits an entry will be classified in the championship

 #### Drivers championship
 - There is one driver’s championship.
-The class is currently group 4.
+The class is currently group B/S or below.
 - Points for each rally (and powerstage) according to the [table below](#appendix-points)
 - Each driver's worst rally of the season is dropped (including DNS)